jonnydubowsky/jamstack-hackathon-starter/README.md

 ## Make JAMstack apps, not sites with Gatsby + Netlify Identity + Netlify Functions

 This is a fork of https://github.com/gatsbyjs/gatsby-starter-default which shows how to use Netlify Identity and Netlify Functions with Gatsby.
 Start here for your next JAMstack hackathon or use this as a reference implementation.
+Sense Collective's hackathon series uses the jamstack hackathon starter as a general template for developers.

 ## 3 minute video walkthrough